4FTERPAIN/4FTERPAIN/README.md

 **big** rpgs & novels visual fan (muu fan too if YOU DONT NOTICE, don't try to compete with me :-I)

-I don't usually interact first, I am a little shy to talk to others in general, don't expect much from me in energy social haha.. o_o
-I like to sit and just watch from afar, I like ponywatching (no, i don't harass LOL)

 **I avoid and ignore what I don't like or I hate**, the people who are on my DNI or etc.
 I don't put hide unless things don't get serious or you really bother me yeah